 December to March is the low season Malaysia is not to affected by the Monsoon season to much.
 However, does experience sporadic heavy rains.
 Yet waters are still warm and visibility can be astounding.
 If you are not interested in crowds and partying it is advised to visit in the months either side of June and August.

-Experience level for diving in Malaysia
+What's the recommended experience level for diving in Malaysia?

 As discussed the array and diversity of Scuba diving in Malaysia means that there are dive sites to suit all ages, abilities and interests.
 The calm waters of Mabul and Kapalai are perfect for beginners.
 Whereas certain sites in Sipadan can provide a challenge for the more advanced diver, whilst they explore the wrecks, drop-offs and drift dives.
 All sites boast a mindblowing array of marine life and an unforgettable diving experience.